ablackack/phase6.3/README.md

 # phase6.3
 A Phase6 clone written in C++

+## !THE PROGRAM IS IN EARLY-ALPHA AND CURRENTLY DOESN'T WORK AT ALL!

 This is a clone for the vocabulary learning program called "Phase 6".
 It is written in C++ and uses SQLite3 databases to keep track of your learning progress.

 ## Development